domain-centric/documentation_builder/doc/wiki/09-Publishing.md

 [//]: # (This file was generated from: doc/template/doc/wiki/09-Publishing.md.template using the documentation_builder package)

-You need to publish the [GeneratedMarkdownFile]s to make them available for reading on web pages.
+You need to publish the generated files to make them available for reading on web pages.
 The following paragraphs will explain how.

 ### Publishing none Wiki pages